 Hiking needs careful preparation, including personal safety.
 What do you put in your First Aid Kit?
 Do you possess basic first aid skills to manage an accident?
 Unless you go wondering on your own on the Wadden Sea mudflats, being on the Frisia Coast Trail help is never far away.
-Therefore, provided you have a swim certificate, health risks will be limited to blisters, twisted ankles, and upset stomachs after consuming too much dairy.
+Therefore, provided you have a swim certificate and the occasional wolf in sheep’s clothing, health risks will be limited to blisters, twisted ankles, and upset stomachs after consuming too much dairy.
 But, there are creatures who might regularly need your immediate rescuing skills, namely rolled-over sheep.
+This post provides you with the right rescue instructions.
 And, sheep you will encounter along this trail.
 In overwhelming numbers.
-This post provides you with the right rescue instructions.
+Try not to count them, because that would pose another safety risk.

-Before providing the instructions how to recue a rolled-over sheep, first some basic knowledge about these animals you will encounter on the trail.
+Before providing the instructions how to rescue rolled-over sheep, first some basic knowledge about these animals you will encounter on the trail.
+You owe a lot more to them than you might think.

 Sheep have been key in human civilization.
 Worldwide there are about a thousand different breeds.
 Also, the wider North Sea area is home to sheep husbandry since the earliest of times.
 Centuries, maybe millennia even, before the Romans arrived.
 Sheep prosper on the salty fringes of the southern coast of the North Sea.
 Precisely the area where the Frisia Coast Trail follows its route.
 On top of that, local coastal varieties are insensitive to weather conditions on the barren, flat lands.
 Heavy rains, strong winds, freezing cold, are nothing but imagery emotions to sheep.
 Sheep can stand it all.
 For weeks on end.
 In fact, it is a well-known secret sheep are extra-terrestrial.
 Just look at their eyes.